Yangtze-J/CUDA_cudnn_OpenCV_YOLO/README.md

-# Materials of Courses and Projects that related to Deep Learning
+# Materials that related to Deep Learning

 1. Configurations of CUDA and Yolo
 2. Diabetic Retinopathy problem